When your air conditioner freezes up, it can be a major inconvenience. Ice formation stops the unit from cooling effectively.

 2. Monitor Drainage: Ensure water drainage doesn't overflow, especially for attic AC units.

-Switching thermostat to Heating Mode or Fan Only Mode: Some HVAC companies suggest switching the thermostat to heating mode or keeping the system on the blower fan mode only.
-We do not recommend the former practice, this can potentially damage the blower fan motor and lead to water overflow, causing costly mold growth.
-The following picture is showing condensation water frozen in the drain line, if ice is to melt, it has no where to go other than overflowing on the side and ruin the attic.
+Switching Thermostat to Heating Mode or Fan Only Mode: Some HVAC companies suggest switching the thermostat to heating mode or keeping the system on blower fan mode only.
+We do not recommend these practices, as they can potentially:

 Instead, it's best to seek assistance from a reputable local HVAC company.
 They can provide expert advice and assistance, utilizing the pattern of the frozen air conditioner to diagnose and resolve the issue effectively.
 Don't hesitate to reach out to professionals for help to avoid further damage and ensure the proper functioning of your AC system.